 In an acknowledgment of its increasing complexity, the college changed its name to Fresno Pacific University in 1997.
 The "new" university consisted of three schools: Fresno Pacific College, Fresno Pacific Graduate School, and Fresno Pacific School of Professional Studies.
 In 2005, the university was restructured to include four schools: the School of Business; the School of Education; the School of Humanities, Religion and Social Sciences; and the School of Natural Sciences.

 By 2005 Fresno Pacific University had established regional campuses in Bakersfield, North Fresno and Visalia.
 The Merced Campus was added in 2012.
 These campuses offered courses mostly for adult students pursuing graduate degrees or enrolled in the university's new degree completion program.

 Since the mid-1950s, the college and university had worked closely with the Mennonite Brethren Biblical Seminary.
 The two campuses were adjacent to each other, and the schools jointly owned and operated Hiebert Library.
 In 2010 the seminary formally became a part of Fresno Pacific University.

 The commitment to be a community of learners guided by the principles of the Kingdom of God, which seeks to use education as a means to serve God and others around the world, has remained the enduring, stable core throughout this history of growth and change.
 The scope of education has broadened from the original Bible institute curriculum, but only to bring Christian faith to bear on larger arenas of life and to prepare for broader involvement in the life of the church and contemporary society.

-For more information about Mennonite/Anabaptist history and beliefs, refer to http://www.usmb.org/our-story.
+For more information about Mennonite/Anabaptist history and beliefs, refer to the USMB Our Story wepage.